DanAun/chessGameApp/README.md

-## Chess Game Implementation Version 1.1
+## Chess Game Implementation Version 1.2
 NOTE: THE GAME STILL HAS A LOT OF LACKINGS.

 This basic chess game implements a simple chess board.

-## New in Version 1.1
+## New in Version 1.2
-    - Now shows possible legal moves when a piece is selected
-    - Fixed some bugs
+    - Updated to jdk-17.0.7 and javafx-sdk-17.0.7
+    - Fixed a bug where pawn could walk straight forward and capture a piece
+    - Implemented piece collision, so pieces can't walk through each other

 ## Features
     - Shows possible legal moves when a piece is selected
-    - It makes sure the game is played sequentially (starting with white).
+    - It makes sure the game is played sequentially
-    - Forces pieces to move legally (some things not yet implemented see section on missing features under).
+    - Forces pieces to move legally
-    - Implements pawn capture
-    - Implements possiblility of moving 2 squares on first move of a pawn

 ## Lacking Features
     - Does not implement en passant